Stevens Family

 In 1911 George and Florence were living at 14 Rayleigh Road, Wolverhampton.
 George, aged 32, giving his occupation as a mechanical engineer now acting as general manager for a motor cycle manufacturer.
 George and Florence had three children

-In 1939 George and Florence were living at 3 Richmond Avenue, Wolverhampton where George was a mechanical engineer (M.I.A.E), manager of aircraft general engineers.
+By 1939 AJS was no longer owned by the Stevens family.
+George and Florence were living at 3 Richmond Avenue, Wolverhampton where George was a mechanical engineer (M.I.A.E), manager of aircraft general engineers.

 George Stevens of 3 Richmond Avenue, Wolverhampton died on 11 September 1952 at New Cross Hospital, Heath Town, Wolverhampton.
 Probate was granted to his widow Florence.

 Florence Sarah Stevens of 2 Richmond Avenue, Wolverhampton, widow, died on 23 April 1955 at Ashwood House.
 Kingswinford.
-Probate was granted to Madeline Millicent Noble (wife of James Dunman Noble).
+Probate was granted to her sister, Madeline Millicent Noble (wife of James Dunman Noble).

-George and Florence's daughter Florence Esme Stevens married Hugh Picton in 1928.
-They had a son Michael Hubert Picton born on 19 November 1929, but by 1939, the couple had divorced and Florence was living with her son.
+in 1921 George and Florence's daughter Florence Esme Stevens, ("Esme" in the census) was 17 years old and a pupil at Penrhos College, Colwyn Bay, North Wales.
+She married Hugh Picton in 1928.
+They had a son Michael Hubert Picton born on 19 November 1929, but by 1939, the couple had divorced and Florence was living with her son in Castlecroft Street, Wolverhampton.
 Florence Picton died in 1958.
 Her son Michael had predeceased her.

 "Joseph Hanford Stevens (1906-1976), businessman, was born on 20 January 1906 at Wolverhampton, England, son of George Stevens, motor-works manager, and his wife Florence Sarah, née Capper.
 George and his three brothers produced the famous A.J.S. marque motorcycles, as well as four-wheel vehicles and radios.
 Educated at Wolverhampton Grammar School, Hanford joined the family firm and gained experience in all its sections.
 He rode A.J.S. motorcycles in Isle of Man Tourist-Trophy races, won the Belgian Grand Prix in 1925, and was said to be the first person to exceed 100 miles (161 km) per hour on a motorcycle on sand.
 In 1929 he obtained a flying licence.